clinics

 Contact us

-A spiritual health practitioner is available 8:00am-5:00pm, Monday-Friday—please call paging at 2161 and ask for the Spiritual Care Practitioner on call.
-Outside of regular hours, from Monday to Friday a team of on-call spiritual health practitioners responds to emergencies from 5:00pm-8:00pm; and on weekends only emergencies from 8:00am-8:00pm.
+A spiritual health practitioner is available 8:00am-6:00pm, Monday-Friday—please call paging at 2161 and ask for the Spiritual Care Practitioner on call.
+On weekends, we respond to emergencies only from 8:00am to 6:00pm.

 Please ask a nurse or staff person to page us, or leave a message at our office.
 We are able to visit you in our office or any other area of the hospital.